Trump Donors Pay $650,000 For Official Presidential Portrait

 “It is considerably less than the amount from his supporters’ contribution from the PAC,” the spokesperson noted.

-Those around Trump who spoke to The Daily Beast about the portrait, said it isn't on the top of the former president's mind and hasn't been brought up in conversations with respective aides and advisors.
+Those around Trump who spoke to The Daily Beast about the portrait said it isn’t on the top of the former president’s mind and hasn't been brought up in conversations with respective aides and advisers.

 But, those who continue to circle within Trump’s orbit say the upcoming portrait will have specific requirements, citing the former president’s fixation with technical details.